 A starter pack means that some of the extras that you will need to play are included.
 For example, if you buy a starter pack for an acoustic, you will likely get the guitar, a strap, a gig bag and possibly some picks.
 If you buy a starter pack for an electric, you will probably get the guitar, a cord, an amp, strings, picks, strap, gig bag, and maybe an instructional DVD.

 A starter pack is generally a pretty good idea for your first purchase.
 You might end up saving money, and you should get everything you need in one convenient package.
 Some people argue that starter packs tend to include lower quality models and amps, but if you stay away from toy store brands and stick with the more prominent brands, you will be fine.

 What brands are best?

-Fender and Gibson are the two biggest electric guitar makers, and if you buy anything from either of these companies or their budget brands Squier or Epiphone, you will be getting a high quality instrument.
+Fender and Gibson are the two biggest electric guitar makers, and if you buy anything from either of these companies or their budget brands Squier or Epiphone, you will be getting a high-quality instrument.
 Another great brand to have a look at is Ibanez.

-If you aren’t sure if your child will stick with it, you can look for guitars from J. Reynolds or Excel, these companies produce inexpensive, beginner model.
+If you aren’t sure if your child will stick with it, you can look for guitars from J. Reynolds or Excel; these companies produce inexpensive, beginner model.

 Your best bet in deciding what to get is, again, to take your child to the store and let them try out a few different models.

-Another fairly important point to consider when choosing a what will work best is the shape.
+Another somewhat important point to consider when choosing what will work best is the shape.
 Different models come in different shapes, and everyone has a preference.
 The easiest way to find a shape that works best for your child is to head over to a music store and try out a few different makes and models to see what they like and what fits them best.
 You might be surprised by what they are drawn to.